epi-analysis/SRCP_docs/docs/source/03-Taking-files-on-and-off-SRCP.rst

 .. _info-in:
 Information required for files to be taken in
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-For data files to be approved:
+For data files to be approved, explain how the following requirements are met:

 - The data must be relevant to your research
 - The data must be approved for use in your research question (if not publicly available)
 - If a particular software environment is needed to open the file, this must be provided

-For code to be approved:
+For code to be approved, explain how the following requirements are met:

 - The code must be relevant to your research
 - The source must be reputable